 There are three types of easing: ease in, ease out and ease in/out.
 "Ease in" will make the animation ‘ease into’ the motion, resulting in an effect that appears to accelerate smoothly rather than leap directly into motion.
 "Ease out" provides a way to invert this behavior, where the animation gradually slows until it is no longer changing.
 "Ease in/out" combines the effect of both easing types and can be used for intermediate keyframes.

-To set the easing type, right-click the corresponding keyframe and choose the required one from the "Easing" drop-down menu:
+To set the easing type, right-click the corresponding keyframe and choose the required one from the "Easing" section:

 The corresponding type of the keyframe will be displayed on the timeline and near its respective parameter: